nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list entities based on classification
-2. Reroll shows a list of entities
-3. User enters edit mode for specified entity
+1. User request to enter edit mode for specified entity
+2. Reroll enters edit mode
-4. User requests to replace specified field with new value
+3. User requests to replace specified field with new value
-5. Reroll edits the specified entity and display it
+4. Reroll edits the specified entity and display it

-   Steps 4-5 are repeated for as many fields as required.
+   Steps 3-4 are repeated for as many fields as required.
-6. User exits edit mode
+5. User exits edit mode

     Use case ends

 **Extensions**

-* 2a.The list is empty.
+* 2a.
+The specifications of the entity are invalid
+  * 2a1.
+Reroll shows an error message.

-    Use case ends
+    Use case resumes at step 1
 * 3a.
-The given name is invalid
-  * 3a1.
-Reroll shows an error message.

-    Use case resumes at step 2
-* 4a.
 The given fields are invalid
-  * 4a.1 Reroll shows an error message and exits edit mode
+  * 3a.1 Reroll shows an error message and exits edit mode

-    Use case resumes at step 2
+    Use case resumes at step 1

-**Use case: Delete an entity**
+**Use case: Add item to inventory of entity**

 **MSS**

-1. User requests to list entities based on classification
+1. User request to enter edit mode for specified entity
-2. Reroll shows a list of entities
+2. Reroll enters edit mode
-3. User requests to delete a specific entity in the list by name
+3. User request to add specified item
-4. Reroll deletes the entity
+4. Reroll adds specified item to entity's inventory

-    Use case ends.
+   Use case ends

 **Extensions**

 * 2a.
-The list is empty.
+The specifications of the entity are invalid
+  * 2a1.
+Reroll shows an error message.

-  Use case ends.
+    Use case resumes at step 1
 * 3a.
-The given name is invalid.
+Item does not exist in Reroll
   * 3a1.
-Reroll shows an error message.
+Reroll shows an error message and exits edit mode

-      Use case resumes at step 2.
+    Use case resumes at step 1

 *{More to be added}*